Dirbaio/NSMB-Editor/NSMBe4/bin/Release/readme.txt

 - Object definitions updated.
 - Dragging an object with the Shift key held will now allow you to resize it.
-- Clicking and/or dragging an object with the Ctrl key held will create an exact clone of it.
+- Clicking and/or dragging an object with the Ctrl key held will create an exact clone of it. v4.8 - 4th September 2009:
+- Editor now open-source; thanks to Dirbaio for almost all the additions in this release!
+- Views are now editable.
+- Paths are now editable.
+- Some interface updates.

 ----------
 FAQ: